AlpenPro

 Online Level 1 Modular Course:

-Because there are assessments throughout it is possible to provide students with a true Level 1 Certification upon successful completion of the entire course.
-Everyone offers a "certificate" these days, but at this time none of these are backed by any kind of assessment or standard.
-The certificate does not indicate that the student covered particular topics at all, let alone successfully.
+Because there are assessments throughout the entire course it is possible to provide students with a true Certification.
+Everyone claims to offer a "certificate" these days, but at this time none of these are backed by any kind of assessment or standard or backed by any organization other than an individual course provider.
+These certificates do not indicate that the student covered particular topics at all, let alone successfully.
 Our new certification will document your successful completion of all modules, and therefore a basic mastery of all topics and objectives.
 This will have many implications.
-We will be able to stand behind our certification in any way necessary since it documents a well defined achievement.
-For organizations with trip leaders, and for individuals such as ski instructors who may work off-piste at times, this is a step up in risk management.
-We will also be able to offer advanced modules on particular topics and use our Level 1 certification (or completion of select modules) as a prerequisite.
+The Avalanche Institute (and AlpenPro) will be able to fully back this certification since it documents a well defined achievement.
+For organizations with trip leaders, and for individuals such as ski instructors who may work off-piste at times, this is a step up in documenting risk management.
+We will also be able to offer advanced modules on particular topics and use our certification (or completion of select modules) as a prerequisite.

 [Up to Starting Zone] [AlpenPro Home] [Contact]